 Document Object Model Requirements

-This document is part of the Document Object Model
+an upcoming version of the Document Object Model specification.
+Please

 This document defines the high-level requirements for the Document